TristanWYL/redwood-realworld-example-app/README.md

 # Potential issues to be fixed

 - [ ] query for user(s) is marked as @requireAuth which means only authenticated users can access the query.
 However, what if an authenticated user queries other users' personal info?
 Is this possible?
+- [ ] When clicking on any 'favorite' button, it's supposed that only one http request is sent.
+However, the application sends four http requests.
+Some requests seem unnecessary.
+- [ ] At the home page, when shrinking the width, the UI does not work as demanded.
+- [ ] In a [commit](https://github.com/TristanWYL/redwood-realworld-example-app/commit/744fb6ee37ff4121d91b49e7f86e7077f608ee36), the GraphQL operation 'queryArticleBySlug' always gets a field 'followedByMe' as null.

 # About Redwood